Wigan: Landmarks

 Designed by John McClean, Mesnes Park was opened in 1878; McClean was chosen to design the park through a competition.
 There is a pavilion in the centre and a lake.
-The Heritage Lottery Fund has donated £1.8 million to regenerate the park and Wigan Metropolitan Borough Council added £1.6 million to that figure.
+The Heritage Lottery Fund donated £1.8 million to regenerate the park and Wigan Metropolitan Borough Council added £1.6 million to that figure.
 The pavilion and grandstand will be restored.
 The 20 acre Mesnes Park is north-west of Wigan town centre.
 It receives two million visitors a year and used to host the Wigan One World Festival.

-Wigan's war memorial was unveiled in 1925.
+In 1925, Wigan War Memorial was unveiled.
 Designed by Giles Gilbert Scott and funded through public donations, the monument is now a Grade II* listed building and commemorates the fallen soldiers from the town in the First World War and other conflicts.
-In 2006, the plaques bearing the names of the dead were stolen; a year later they were replaced through council funding.
+In 2006 the plaques bearing the names of the dead were stolen; a year later they were replaced through council funding.
 There is also a memorial on Wigan Lane which marks the site where Sir Thomas Tyldesley died in 1651 at the Battle of Wigan Lane.

 The former Wigan Central Library opened in 1878 and is now the Museum of Wigan Life.
 A one-year restoration programme began in 2009 costing £1.9 million.
 George Orwell used it to research The Road to Wigan Pier.
 As of 2019, the Wigan Pier Quarter is at the heart of a regeneration programme that began in 2006 to revitalise the area.
 Part of Wigan's industrial heritage, Trencherfield Mill was built in 1907 and is a Grade II listed building.
 It houses a steam engine over 100 years old which was restored with help from the Heritage Lottery Fund.
 The quarter is also home to the Wigan Pier Theatre Company, which was founded in 1986.
 The Face of Wigan, located in the town centre since 2008, is a stainless steel sculpture of a face.
 Created by sculptor Rick Kirby, The Face stands at 18 ft and cost £80,000.